IzaacMammadov/docs.urbit.org/content/courses/hoon-school/B-syntax.md

 used how keywords are used in other languages.
 In other words, all computations in Hoon ultimately require runes.
-Runes and other Hoon expressions are all separated from one another by either two spaces or a line break.
+Runes and other Hoon expressions are all separated from one another by either two spaces or a line break (called a "gap").

-All runes take a fixed number of “children” or “daughters”.
-Children can themselves be runes with children, and Hoon programs work by chaining through these until a value—not another rune—is arrived at.
+All runes take a fixed number of "children" or "daughters".
+Children can themselves be runes with children, and Hoon programs work by chaining through these until a value (i.e. not another rune) is arrived at.
 For this reason, we very rarely need to close expressions.
 Keep this scheme in mind when examining Hoon code.

 Hoon expressions can be either basic or complex.
-Basic expressions of Hoon are fundamental, meaning that they can’t be broken down into smaller expressions.
+Basic expressions of Hoon are fundamental, meaning that they can't be broken down into smaller expressions.
 Complex expressions are made up of smaller expressions (which are called **subexpressions**).